Wayfinding Signage Design

 Landscape & Lighting

 As a critical piece of the wayfinding profile, signage and graphics fill gaps left by other areas of the built environment.
 Well-designed and strategically placed signage enhances navigation and improves the overall wayfinding experience by providing clear directions, identifying destinations, and conveying important information in a branded visual manner.
 Importantly, if the environment decodes itself, then there is less need for traditional wayfinding signage.
-The goal is not more signage, but better collective wayfinding elements.
+The goal is not more wayfinding signage, but better collective wayfinding elements.

-Isometric 3D map artwork for 5th + Broadway in Nashville, TN showing parking levels and tenant locations to orient visitors
+Isometric 3D map artwork for 5th + Broadway in Nashville, TN showing parking levels and tenant locations to orient visitors to the surroundings and help in finding their destination

 Needs of the Build Environment